How To Protect Keyless Entry Cars

 If your car’s fob isn’t stored safely, then it can be very easy for a pair of opportune thieves to pick up the key’s radio frequency signal, without having to break into your house.
 Luckily, however, there are many ways in which you can make it extremely difficult for them to do this and protect your motor.

-Here are nine methods to easily protect your keyless entry car.
+Here are some ways you can easily protect your keyless entry car.

 A blocking pouch, or ‘Faraday bag’ as it’s also known, is an affordable way to prevent remote access to your key fob.
 The pouch is lined with a metallic material that isolates the fob’s radio frequency and prevents its transmission to relay devices used by car thieves.
 All you need to do is put your key in the bag, close it up and Bob’s your uncle!